Shironex/portfolio/README.md

 - Clean and maintainable code.
 - TailwindCSS for styling.
-- Framer Motion for animation.
+- motion react for animation.
 - Cloudflare Turnstile for secure, bot-free interactions.
 - Rate limiting with Redis.
 - Contact form with Resend.
 - Form validation with Zod and react-hook-form.
 - MDX for blog posts.
+- Send Discord notification with image snapshot using bullmq and puppeteer

 Feel free to explore the code, suggest changes, or get in touch for any questions!